 Shepherd others toward Christ through the integration of artistic excellence and fidelity to the Holy Scriptures

-Current music facilities include 5 private piano rooms for practice and instruction as well as a large rehearsal room for our ensembles.
+Current music facilities include 4 private piano rooms for practice and instruction as well as a large rehearsal room for our ensembles.
 We plan to fully develop the facilities dedicated to music study in the Barbara Hodel Center.
+The building itself offers wonderful acoustics and aesthetics for smaller concerts and recitals in the Hodel Lobby as well as the Gymnasium, which features professional sound equipment and management for high capacity concerts.
 When completed, the music department's facilities will include the following:

 7 additional practice rooms

 A teaching classroom with an electronic piano lab